ridhimasih/book-and-ebook-classes-Python/README.md

 ebook = Ebook("Python 101 - Ebook", "John Doe", "TechPress", 1000, "EPUB")
 ebook.copies_sold = 2000
 print(f"Royalty for ebook (after GST): {ebook.royalty()}")

+Explanation:
+The Book class handles the common details such as title, author, publisher, and price.
+The royalty() method in Book calculates royalties based on the number of copies sold, following the given rates.
+The Ebook class inherits from Book and adds an extra format property.
+In Ebook, the royalty() method is overridden to apply a 12% GST deduction on the royalty amount for ebooks.